 Probing for PV façade systems made of lightweight plastic modules with reversible fittings for new and old buildings (PV-FAS_light + easy)

-- ... where faulty individual modules can be easily replaced,
+- where defective individual modules can be easily exchanged,

-- ... which can be integrated in the new building as well
+- which can be integrated in new buildings as well as

 Prof. Dipl.-Ing.
 Dr. techn.
 Azra Korjenic